jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-05.md

 of various span that are covered by the available material.
 The measure of income distribution (or of inequality of incomes) devised by Vilfredo Pareto is open to objection.
 But the fact itself is independent of its shortcomings.

-The Rate of Increse of Total Output 67 capitalist production, the reason why we are interested in the index of production and the pounds and gallons that enter into it and would hardly be worth while in themselves.
+capitalist production, the reason why we are interested in the index of production and the pounds and gallons that enter into it and would hardly be worth while in themselves.

-But let us keep to our 2 per cent.
-There is one more point that is important for a correct appraisal of that figure.
-I have stated above that, broadly speaking, relative shares in national income have remained substantially constant over the last hundred years.
+Relative shares in national income have remained substantially constant over the last hundred years.
 This, however, is true only if we measure them in money.
 Measured in real terms, relative shares have substantially changed in favor of the lower income groups.
 This